Tararua Tramping Club

-Although tramping is our most popular activity, there are many other ways you can enjoy yourself with the club, including family trips, snow sports, day walks, biking, youth programme and climbing and mountaineering.
+Although tramping is our most popular activity, there are many other ways you can enjoy yourself with the club, including family trips, snow sports, day walks, conservation. biking, youth programme and climbing and mountaineering.
 Have a look at our activities page for more details. ...

 Our schedule is packed with all kinds of trips, all year round.

 Michael Taylor bequest